 This blog may contain affiliate links.
 Read our disclosure policy for more info.

 If you’re heading to Nuwara Eliya, Sri Lanka then you’re in for a treat!
-This beautifully located city offers a ton for travelers, and in this blog, you’re going to find out all about the best things to do in Nuwara Eliya as well as some other key info for visiting!
+In this blog, I share the best things to do in Nuwara Eliya as well as some other key info for visiting!

 Nuwara Eliya is Sri Lanka’s highest city sitting at nearly 2,000m (6,500ft) above sea level.
 This city offers amazing views and to be honest, you’ll be impressed simply by the drive to get to Nuwara Eliya.